sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The Service Provider or Relying Party requests either an authenticated identifier, attributes or both from the OP.
 As target User audiences are diverse, multiple types of identifiers can be supported.

-## Supported Client types
-This profile supports several types of Client applications to which specific design considerations related to security and platform capabilities apply.
-This profile supports and provides specific security and privacy considerations for the following types of Client applications:

-- **Web applications** are applications that run on a web server.
-Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. client credentials and tokens) and are therefore considered *confidential* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
-The iGov profile for OAuth 2.0 identifies two types of Web applications: *Full clients* act on behalf of a Resource Owner and *Direct Access clients* act on behalf of themselves (e.g. those clients that facilitate bulk transfers).
-The scope of this profile is limited to *Full clients*.
-- **Browser-based applications** are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *single-page applications*.
-Browser-based applications are not capable of maintaining the confidentiality of secrets and therefore vulnerable to several types of attacks, including XSS, CSRF and OAuth token theft.
-Browser-based applications are considered *public* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
-- **Native applications** are applications installed and executed on the device used by the resource owner (i.e. desktop applications, native mobile applications).
-Native applications are not capable of maintaining the confidentiality of client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
-Native applications are considered *public* clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
-- **Hybrid applications** are applications implemented using web-based technology but distributed as a native app; these are considered equivalent to native applications for the purpose of this profile.

 ## Representation
 This profile supports several Use Cases for representation, which apply when an End-User intends to consume an online Service that requires authentication on behalf of a Natural Person or Legal Entity (the Service Consumer).
 The End-User is a Natural Person, representing the Service Consumer through a representation relationship.
 The relationship has to be formalized and may be either a direct relationship, either voluntarily on legal grounds, or a chain of representation relationships.
 The formalization of these relationships is out of scope of this profile.